tiru007/linuxVMusingTF/README.md

 # terra-demo-vm
-Deploy azure linux virtual machine using terraform
+Deploy azure linux virtual machine with static private IP using terraform

 # Steps to run
 clone the repository